PaulShamoon/Moodify/README.md

 ```

 ## Step 10.
 Final Result
-- Then you should have 2 sepearate terminals which should look like the following:
+- Then you should have 2 separate terminals which should look like the following:
     - One running Ngrok (top terminal)
     - The other running flas.py (bottom terminal)
 ![alt text](image-2.png)